Towards Robust and Reproducible Active Learning Using Neural Networks: Abstract

 \section{Abstract}

-Active learning (AL) is a promising ML paradigm that has the potential to parse through large unlabeled data and help reduce annotation cost in domains where labeling entire data can be prohibitive.
+Active learning (AL) is a promising ML paradigm that has the potential to parse through large unlabeled data and help reduce annotation cost in domains where labeling data can be prohibitive.
 Recently proposed neural network based AL methods use different heuristics to accomplish this goal.
-In this study, we show that recent AL methods offer a gain over random baseline under a brittle combination of experimental conditions.
-We demonstrate that such marginal gains vanish when experimental factors are changed, leading to reproducibility issues and suggesting that AL methods lack robustness.
-We also observe that with a properly tuned model, which employs recently proposed regularization techniques, the performance significantly \textit{improves} for all AL methods including the random sampling baseline, and performance differences among the AL methods become negligible.
-Based on these observations, we suggest a set of experiments that are critical to assess the true effectiveness of an AL method.
-To facilitate these experiments we also present an open source toolkit.
-We believe our findings and recommendations will help advance reproducible research in robust AL using neural networks.
+In this study, we demonstrate that under identical experimental settings, different types of AL algorithms (uncertainty based, diversity based, and committee based) produce an inconsistent gain over random sampling baseline.
+Through a variety of experiments, controlling for sources of stochasticity, we show that variance in performance metrics achieved by AL algorithms can lead to results that are not consistent with the previously reported results.
+We also found that under strong regularization, AL methods show marginal or no advantage over the random sampling baseline under a variety of experimental conditions.
+Finally, we conclude with a set of recommendations on how to assess the results using a new AL algorithm to ensure results are reproducible and robust under changes in experimental conditions.
+We share our codes to facilitate AL evaluations.
+We believe our findings and recommendations will help advance reproducible research in AL using neural networks.
+We open source our code at \href{https://github.com/PrateekMunjal/TorchAL}{https://github.com/PrateekMunjal/TorchAL}